canvasxyz/okra/okra-node/README.md

 ## API

-The three basic classes are `Tree`, `Transaction`, and `Cursor`.
+The two basic classes are `Tree` and `Transaction`.
 Trees and transactions form a classical key/value store interface: you can open a tree, use the tree to open read-only or read-write transactions, and use the transaction to get, set, and delete key/value entries.
 A cursor can be used to move around the nodes of the tree itself, which includes the leaves, the intermediate-level nodes, and the root node.

-Cursor methods and some transaction methods return `Node` objects. `node.key === null` for anchor nodes, and `node.value === undefined` if `level > 0 || key === null`.
+Some transaction methods return `Node` objects. `node.key === null` for anchor nodes, and `node.value === undefined` if `level > 0 || key === null`.

 ```ts
 declare type Node = {